MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-create-a-credit-memo-for-a-fixed-asset-charge.md

 ---
-    title: How to: Create a Credit Memo for a Fixed Asset Charge | Microsoft Docs
+    title: How to Create a Credit Memo for a Fixed Asset Charge | Microsoft Docs
     description: If you need to fix an error on a fixed asset charge of an invoice, you can post a credit memo for the fixed asset charge.
 The following procedure shows how to create a credit memo for the fixed asset charge.
     services: project-madeira
     documentationcenter: ''